 Centralizing Training Standards

-How to formalize training using an LMS?
+How to centralize training efforts using an LMS

 - Store all training content centrally.